CAAC89/PROYECTO_ANGULAR_NODE/README.md

 5) The system supports add, edit, delete, show, and basic filtering operations.

 AREAS FOR IMPROVEMENT
-1) Implement pagination in tables.
-2) Improve media queries.
-3) Enhance some error messages.
+1) Enhance some error messages.
-4) Add more validations.
+2) Add more validations.
-5) Fix console errors if they appear.
+3) Fix console errors if they appear.